sveltejs/kit/documentation/docs/11-ssr-and-javascript.md

 The prerenderer will start at the root of your app and generate HTML for any prerenderable pages it finds.
 Each page is scanned for `<a>` elements that point to other pages that are candidates for prerendering — because of this, you generally don't need to specify which pages should be accessed.
 If you _do_ need to specify which pages should be accessed by the prerenderer, you can do so with the `pages` option in the [prerender configuration](#configuration-prerender).

-The primary benefit of fully prerendering a site is that you do not need to maintain / pay for NodeJS servers to perform SSR to serve pages.
-The SSR happens at deploy time, after which the site can be served from CDNs, leading to great performance.
-This delivery model is so powerful that it has a nickname: JAMStack.
-While static sites are a clear candidate for this model, JAMStack sites are not limited to static content.
-You can build fully authenticaled, dynamic, personalized sites with this model, just make sure all user specific data is fetched and rendered client side.
-Parts of pages may be pre-rendered, possibly with some placeholders, then replaced on the client with user specific data fetched from API endpoints in onMount().
-You need API servers, instead of page servers.
+One benefit of fully prerendering a site is that you do not need to maintain / pay for NodeJS servers to perform SSR to serve personalized pages.
+SSR happens only at deploy time, some people call it Server Side Generatin (SSG) to differentiate from per user SSR.
+Once generated, the site can be served from CDNs, leading to great "Time to first byte" performance, another great benefit.

+This delivery model has a nickname: JAMStack.
+While static sites are clear candidates for this model, JAMStack sites are not limited to static content.
+You can build fully authenticated, dynamic, personalized sites in this model, just make sure all user specific data is fetched and rendered client-side.
+Parts of pages can be pre-rendered, possibly with some placeholders, then replaced on the client with user specific data fetched in onMount() from backend API endpoints, either your own, or provided by 3rd parties.
+Because of reliance on client-side JavaScript for dynamic content, this model will not work if you need to support older JavaScript challenged devices.

 #### When not to prerender